 Like all insects, the body of the aphid can be divided into three sections: head, thorax, and abdomen.
 The overall appearance is usually pear-shaped, but the color varies from species to species – greens, browns, reds, blacks, grays.
-The length of most aphids is only about 2 or 3 millimeters (less than 0.5 inch).
+The length of most aphids is only about 2 or 3 mm (less than 0.5 in).
 The three pais of legs, one to each thoracic segment, are long in comparison with the body.
 They are not, however, adapted for leaping; aphids are very sluggish walkers.
 Some individuals may have two pairs of transparent wings and are capable of flight.

 The mouth parts on the head are adapted to piercing plant surfaces and sucking liquid foods from the tissues inside.
 The two jaws (mandibles) are needle-like.
 They come together to form a piercing outer stylet.
 The two secondary jaws (maxillae) form an inner stylet surrounding two canals.
 At rest, the needles are drawn up under the head and protected by an outer sheath formed from the lower lip (labium).
 When feeding begins the sheath is withdrawn and the needles are plunged into the food-conducting tissues of the plant.
 Saliva passes down one of the canals inside the needles and partially digests the plant fluids.
 Muscular action then pumps the sap up the other canal into the mouth.